 Chief Financial Officers can have a great deal of influence over the success or failure of a company.
-They’re responsible for financial planning, managing financial risk and reporting on the financial health of the organization to higher management levels.
+They’re responsible for financial planning, AP payments, managing financial risk and reporting on the financial health of the organization to higher management levels.
 It can be a challenge keeping up with the status of all of those processes.

 The best way to support a CFO’s efforts is to develop Key Performance Indicators (KPIs) that succinctly indicate how well each of the processes the CFO is responsible for is operating.
 KPIs for a CFO need to measure things beyond the bottom line to help the CFO set future goals and identify opportunities for improvement.